rzqshm/COMP2042_CW_hfyaa10/README.md

   controller aspect of the design pattern can be seen by the package structure.
 Here are the
   packages:

-    - `model` - ball, brick, player, score
+    - `model` - ball, brick, player, score, levels
     - `viewGui` - GameWindow, HelpScreen, MenuScreen
-    - `control` - GameBoard, debug and levels
+    - `control` - GameBoard, debug

+---

+by Razeeq Suhaimee (hfyaa10) 20203994